 As mentioned in our previous article, weight gain due to lack of activity during coronavirus lockdown could have compromised our health and make more challenging to go back on track after.
 The former article focused on re-creating a nutrition mind set, the most important first step in this challenge.
-This complementary article will tackle a few remaining mindset adjustments aiming to succeed in our post-pandemic weight loss / maintenance goals.
+This complementary article will tackle a few remaining mindset adjustments aiming to succeed in our post-pandemic weight loss / maintenance / back in shape goals.

 Being regularly active is important for at least 50 reasons, such as: weight management, reduced risk of cardiovascular disease, decreasing stress, memory and mental health improvement, boosting immune system, and increasing lifespan, etc. etc. Here are a few tips for staying/keeping active: